 - Create and sign into a Coinbase account.
 I recommend Coinbase because they are the most straightforward exchange.

 - Purchase some ETH.
 At the time of this writing, this currency transfers the fastest and cheapest out of anything Coinbase offers.
 Litecoin competes here, but will cause hiccups later in the process - more on that later.

 - Create and sign in to a Binance account.
+If you are American, Binance is currently not accepting new American clients - use KuCoin instead.
 I recommend Binance because they have been reliable and convenient for me and they offer many different lesser-known cryptocurrencies with trading pairs on both ETH and BTC.
 An added bonus is that you can withdraw up to 2 BTC/day worth of funds with no verification at all.
-Alternate exchange options: HitBTC also trades QTUM — I have written a guide to using HitBTC which you will find useful.
+Alternate exchange options: HitBTC also trades QTUM - I have written a guide to using HitBTC which you will find useful.